Can undocumented students attend Rutgers University?

 Do undocumented students qualify for in-state tuition?

-- Attended a high school in New Jersey for three or more years, and
+- Attended a New Jersey high school for at least three (3) years

-- Graduated from a high school in New Jersey or received the equivalent of a high school diploma in New Jersey, and
+- Graduated from a New Jersey high school or received the equivalent of a high school diploma in New Jersey

 Can undocumented students receive financial assistance?